Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Methodology

 \subsubsection{Adaptive Specification of Distributions}

-In settings in which the importance weights at time $t$ depend only upon the sample at time $t-1$, such as that considered here, it is relatively straightforward to consider sample-dependent, adapative specification of the sequence of distributions (typically by choosing the value of a tempering parameter, such as $\alpha_t$ based upon the current sample). \citet{Jasra:2010eh} proposed such a method of adaptive placing the distributions in \smc algorithms based on controlling the rate at which the effective sample size (\ess; \citet{Kong:1994ul}) falls.
-With very little computation cost, this provides an automatic method of specifying a tempering schedule in such a way that the \ess decays in a regular fashion. \citet[Algorithm 2]{Schafer:2011bx} used a similar technique but by moving the particle system only when it resamples they are in a setting which would be equivalent to resampling at every timestep (with longer time steps, followed by multiple applications of the MCMC kernel) in our formulation.
-We advocate resampling only adaptively when \ess is smaller than certain preset threshold, and here we propose a more general adaptive scheme for the selection of the sequence of distributions which has significantly better properties when adaptive resampling is employed.
+As the importance weights at time $t$ depend only upon the sample at time $t-1$, it is relatively straightforward to consider sample-dependent, adaptive specification of the sequence of distributions (typically by choosing the value of a parameter, such as $\alpha_t = \alpha(t/T_k)$ in the settings of \smctwo and \smcthree, based upon the current sample). \citet{Jasra:2010eh} proposed such a method based on controlling the rate at which the effective sample size (\ess; \citet{Kong:1994ul}) falls.
+With little computation cost, this provides an automatic method of specifying a tempering schedule in such a way that the \ess decays in a regular fashion. \citet[Algorithm 2]{Schafer:2011bx} used a similar technique but by moving the particle system only when it resamples they are in a setting equivalent to resampling at every timestep (with longer time steps, followed by multiple applications of the MCMC kernel) in our formulation.
+We advocate resampling adaptively only when the \ess is smaller than a preset threshold, and here we propose a more general adaptive scheme for the selection of the sequence of distributions which has better properties when adaptive resampling is employed.

-The ESS was designed to assess the loss of efficiency arising from the use a simple weighted sample (rather than a simple random sample from the distribution of interest) in the computation of expectations.
-It's obtained by considering a sample approximation of a low order Taylor expansion of the variance of the importance sampling estimator of an arbitrary test function to that of the simple Monte Carlo estimator; the test function itself vanishes from the expression as a consequence of this low order expansion.
+The \ess was designed to assess the loss of efficiency arising from the use a simple weighted sample (rather than a simple random sample from the distribution of interest) in the computation of expectations.
+It is obtained by considering a sample approximation of a low order Taylor expansion of the variance of the importance sampling estimator of an arbitrary test function to that of the simple Monte Carlo estimator; the test function vanishes from the expression as a consequence of this expansion.